Kalizma: 1970 to date

+In April 2023, the Kalizma was involved in a shooting incident in the Gulf of Aden after the ship's security crew reportedly mistook the Yemeni Coast Guard for pirates.
+One coast guard officer was killed, according to maritime intelligence.
+However, Saraf denied the reports and maintained that the first shots were fired by real pirates.

 Distinguished personalities onboard

 Among some of the celebrity guests entertained by Elizabeth Taylor and Richard Burton on board the Kalizma were Rex Harrison, Rachel Roberts, and Tennessee Williams and also included the likes of Royalty, such as Prince Rainier III and Princess Grace of Monaco.

 Almost a decade later, the Kalizma also played host to Peter de Savary's royal guest Prince Andrew, during America's Cup Challenge in 1983.